 “How might we envision a world that enables equitable forms of co-creation that contribute to emerging, dynamic and interrelated patterns of sustainable urban life?”

-While individuals have the potential to significantly contribute to long-term environmental sustainability (by adopting PEB patterns) a multitude of internal and external factors impact their behaviours.
+While individuals have the potential to significantly contribute to long-term environmental sustainability by adopting pro-environmental behaviour patterns, there a multitude of internal and external factors that can play a considerable role.
 Internal factors include personal capabilities, attitudinal factors, as well as habits and routines.
 External factors include surrounding contexts, infrastructure, political structures, socio-cultural and economic issues.
-It is vital, then, to consider these factors as a system to understand their interdependencies and how they affect each other.
+To understand how these factors affect each other and their interdependencies, they should be considered as a system.

-Exploring patterns of participation – from low-stakes social interaction to formal activities towards sustainable impact — this site references key terms, concepts and tools related to both people-centred and global-scale processes for sense-making and collaborative problem-solving.
+Exploring patterns of participation – from low-stakes social interaction to formal activities towards sustainable impact — this site features key terms, concepts and tools related to both people-centred and global-scale processes for collaborative sense-making and problem-solving.